NEW STUDENT ADVISORS ARE THE HEART OF

 Alongside six professional staff members, NSTP staff is comprised of approximately 100 undergraduate UCLA students called New Student Advisors (NSAs).
 During the school year, NSAs assist with events to help students in their transition to UCLA and support office functions.
 During the summer, their roles distinctly become Blue Team and Gold Team.

-The Blue Team works within the NSAP office, helping to run the administrative aspects of the department plus serve as advisors for family members at New Parent & Family Orientation Sessions.
-The Gold Team are peer advisors who provide both academic counseling and a firsthand knowledge of the campus to students during first year and transfer New Student Orientation sessions.
+The Blue Team works within the NSTP office, helping to run the department’s administrative aspects and serving as advisors for family members at New Parent & Family Orientation Sessions.
+The Gold Team are peer advisors who provide academic counseling and firsthand knowledge of the campus to students during first-year and transfer New Student Orientation sessions.

 Being a part of the UCLA New Student & Transition Programs staff is a big commitment with great rewards!
 Whether you are on the Blue team or the Gold team, you have the potential to help new students and their supporters make a successful transition to UCLA.
 As a new student’s first impression of UCLA, you can instill Bruin pride, motivate for the road ahead, and help succeed at UCLA.
 Being a Blue or Gold will provide you with immeasurable work experience you can add to your resumé and enhance your own education at UCLA.
 Working within this close-knit staff often develops lasting, memorable friendships that expand your community.